 Paper on optimized Cloud VR traffic service accepted for IEEE ACCESS

 The paper “Adaptive Cloud-Based Extended Reality: Modeling and Optimization” by Mikhail Liubogoshchev, Kamila Ragimova, Andrey Lyakhov, Siyu Tang, and Evgeny Khorov has been accepted for publication in IEEE Access.
-A link to the paper will be available soon.

 The paper studies the joint service of the adaptive Cloud XR traffic with other high-priority delay-sensitive traffics.
 Extended Reality (XR), which includes Virtual Reality, Augmented Reality, and Mixed Reality, promises to bring the virtual and telepresence experience to another level.
 To make XR more affordable, in Cloud XR, the headsets just capture the user’s actions and wirelessly send the data to some remote server.
 The server renders the virtual XR scene according to the received data, encodes it into a video stream, and sends it back to the headset that shows the video to the user.
 Such a system imposes strict requirements on data transmission reliability, bandwidth, and delays.
 The satisfaction of these requirements becomes an extremely challenging problem in the presence of other types of delay-sensitive traffic, such as control commands of the Cloud XR application itself.